 Each semester the Dean of the Faculty will appoint up to twelve faculty members to participate in this program.
-Organized into self-governed and complementary groups of four, their only responsibilities will be to meet for lunchtime discussions at least six times during the semester and to organize a round-robin schedule of class visits.
+Organized into self-governed and complementary groups of four, their only responsibilities will be to meet for discussion at least six times during the semester and to organize a round-robin schedule of class visits.

 The intent of this program is promote the exchange of ideas about effective teaching in a social and explicitly non-evaluative setting.
 This is not about critiquing classroom performance.
 Rather, the roundtable groups are meant to discuss and develop pedagogy, and to observe and learn from different styles of teaching.
 Ideally, participation in the program will foster a spirit of collaboration and collegiality among faculty members that lasts beyond the funding period.

 Application Procedure.
-Self-formed groups of four faculty colleagues should submit their names, a list of the courses they will teach, and a short, one paragraph description of the rationale for the group composition to the Dean of the Faculty.
+Self-formed groups of four faculty colleagues should submit their names, a list of the courses they will teach, and a short, one paragraph description of the rationale for the group composition to the Associate Dean of the Faculty.

 Guidelines.
 Groups of four can be formed within or between departments, programs, or divisions.
 The groups can also be formed within or between faculty ranks.
 However, senior faculty members should not apply to join roundtable groups with junior colleagues who they will be in a position to evaluate for reappointment or tenure.
 We do not expect groups to form around shared expertise; however, the constitution of each group should be conducive to informed dialogue about pedagogy.